mwhatter/OpenPhalanX/README.md

 ## Contact

-For any questions, feedback, or suggestions, please reach out to us at your-email@example.com.
+For any questions, feedback, or suggestions, please reach out to mwhatter@openphalanx.com.

 ## License